On the graded quotients of the $\mathrm{SL}(m,\C)$-representation algebras of groups: Extensions of homomorphisms

 \subsection{Extensions of $\tilde{\eta}_1$}

 \

-In this subsection, we show that $\eta_1$ and $\eta_1'$ extend to $\mathrm{Aut}\,G$ as crossed homomorphisms.
+Here, we show that $\tilde{\eta}_1$ can be extended to $\mathrm{Aut}\,G$ as a crossed homomorphism.
 According to the usual convention in homological algebra, for any group $G$ and $G$-module $M$, we consider that $G$ acts on $M$ from the left if otherwise noted.
 Hence, the right actions mentioned above are read as the left one in the natural way.
 For example, for any $\sigma \in \mathrm{Aut}\,G$ and $x \in G$, the left action of $\sigma$ on $s_{ij}(x)$ is given by